“Oh…oh, dear,” Ethellus muttered, growing more worried by the moment.

 This is a very old scene, or rather, old snippets from a few scenes that were never fully written, from the murky period pre-2017 when I’d decided to scrap all the material I’d written as a kid, and was starting over from scratch, trying to re-figure out what the main story would be about.
 Basically, LOI underwent many messy “reincarnations” over the years, and the biggest one involved this period where I wrote all my ideas down in the form of these snippets to see what came of it, and it resulted in the strangest scenes in retrospect since most of the characters behave much differently now.

-Want to read the first scene of Vol.1 ‘The Dragon’s Curse’?
+Want to read the first scene of Vol.1 ‘Beyond the Walls’?
 If you’re eager to hear the rest of the story, check out the book’s current status, and sign up to the monthly newsletter for announcements.